Pacatro/gpoetry/README.md

 A tiny GPT model to generate Spanish poetry, built from scratch.

 > [!NOTE]
-> This project only focuses in the pre-training process, which means that you won't get a production-ready model, instead of that, you will get a base model that you can fine-tune on your own dataset.
+> This project only focuses in the pre-training process, which means that you won't get a production-ready model.
+Instead of that, you will get a base model that you can use for your own post-training process.

 ## Getting Started